Building Rapport: 10 Best Ways to Instantly Build Trust in Sales

 7. Articulate Their Pain Before They Tell You

-There’s no better way to solve your customer’s pain points than showing that you understand them and their problems.
+There’s no better way to solve your customer’s pain points than showing that you truly understand them first.

 And the best way to fully understand their pain points is to ask open-ended qualitative questions that require an in-depth explanation.
 This will give you a broader view of the problem and allow you to grasp as much information as possible.